This introduction will take you through every step involved in the creation and use of phishing email templates.

 - High: An average click rate of 30% or higher

-- Email Subject: The subject of the email
+- Email Subject: The subject of the email.

-- Email Body: The HTML email body
+- Email Body: The HTML email body.

-- Embed Images or Attach Files: Used to upload any images or attachments which may need to be referenced within the email.
+Embed Images or Attach Files: Used to upload any images or attachments which may need to be referenced within the email.

-- Images: If an image is uploaded for embedding, the image will get saved to a CanIPhish controlled cloud-storage location with public read rights enabled.
+- Image: If an image is uploaded for embedding, the image will get saved to a CanIPhish controlled cloud-storage location with public read rights enabled.
 You can then embed this image and the location into the email body.

 - Attachments: If an attachment is uploaded, the attachment will automatically be included in the phishing email.
+IMPORTANT: Only specific Word, Excel and PowerPoint files are supported.
+To download them, head to our "Attachment Tracking" article.

 - Public Links for Images Embedded & Files Attached: A list of all image links and attachments associated to this email template.

 - Template Correlation: The Phishing Website & Sender Profile associated to the Email Template.
 When using the Campaign Interactive Wizard or Quick Setup, when this Email Template is selected, the correlated sender and website templates will also be selected.
-This is where you can also specify the type of payload this email is delivering.

-- Save Template: Clicking save will save any changes made to a phishing template
+- Save Template: Clicking save will save any changes made to a phishing template.

-3. Using your own Phishing Email
+4. Using your own Phishing Email

 The CanIPhish platform supports the creation and modification of phishing emails, should you create or modify a phishing email, you need to ensure your phishing email leads to a next action.
 This next action could be any of the following.